-- 1. Make a note on the microfilm analysis sheet about which frame or frames are obscured (unless already noted). - 2.
+- 1. Make a note on the microfilm analysis sheet about which frame or frames are obscured. - 2.
 Compare the frame to the physical record to ensure the physical record is not a poor reproduction of an original.

 D. The frame numbers are obscured on the microfilm